 - Dates of Operation: April-September

 - Admission: Adults $6, students $3, children under 6 free with family.
-Free gate admission for Missouri Valley Historical Society members.
+Free tours for Missouri Valley Historical Society members.

 - Hours of Operation: Guided tour: Call 701-250-8575 for current tour schedule.